koka-lang/koka/doc/spec/spec.kk.md

 Source code consists of a sequence of 8-bit characters.
 Valid characters in actual program code consists strictly of ASCII characters which range from 0 to 127 and can be encoded in 7-bits.
 Only comments, string literals, and character literals are allowed to contain extended 8-bit characters.
-This means that one cannot write identifiers or operators that use unicode symbols.

 ### Encoding